tracking-exposed/facebook.tracking.exposed/content/api-documentation.md

 draft: false
 ---

-## Introduction
+The API here documented are implemented in our [AGPL3 code](https://github.com/tracking.exposed/facebook).

 ### Shared concepts

-The main URL to access our API is:
+The base URL to access our API is:
 `https://facebook.tracking.exposed/api/v2/`.

+There are some variables you need to have to perform a successful HTTP GET:

+`paging` defines the number of entries that are retrieved by the API, as well as the number of entries to skip.
+For example, if you call `/200-50` at the end of a "Summary" query, you will get 200 entries and skip the 50 most recent ones.
+If you call `/2000-0` you will just get the 2000 most recent entries.
+(_It is rate-limited, you can't download all the data with just one query_).

+# Personal API

-`UserToken` is an unique identifier for you Facebook user.
+`userToken` is an unique identifier for you Facebook user.
 It's a 40-characters long hexadecimal string.
 You can retrieve it by clicking on "Your Data" when you open Facebook on the browser where you installed the fbtrex extension.
 In the URL bar you will find the string.
 Just copy-paste it.

-`Paging` defines the number of entries that are retrieved by the API, as well as the number of entries to skip.
-For example, if you call `/200-50` at the end of a "Summary" query, you will get 200 entries and skip the 50 most recent ones.
-If you call `/2000-0` you will just get the 2000 most recent entries.

-## API Index
+#### Special token for tests

+To help develpment, when you are lacking of a personal token, you can test the API using `thisisaworkingtokenusablewhenperformtest` in your API requests.
+The data returned are consistent and they belong to some of our non-personal profile.

 <table>
   <tr>
     <th>Name</th>